jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 GLuint mvpID = glGetUniformLocation(shaderID, "mvp");
 ```

-We can now calculation the MVP matrix and send to the vertex shader
+We can now calculation the MVP matrix and send to the vertex shader.
+Add the following code after we have calculated the `model`, `view` and `projection` matrices.

 ```cpp
 // Calculate the MVP matrix and send it to the shader